aidentified-llc/matching-api-cli/README.md

 ## Data model
 A `dataset` is a customer-defined grouping of `dataset-file`s.
 The `dataset-file` is a CSV file you'd upload to the Aidentified contact matching and enrichment service.
-You can assign whatever names you'd like to your `dataset`s and `datset-file`s.
+You can assign whatever names you'd like to your `dataset`s and `dataset-file`s.
 Once a `dataset-file`'s upload is finished it can not be modified, but you can always create new `dataset-file`s and delete old ones.

 Files must be formatted as comma-separated CSVs in the UTF-8 encoding.
 If your input is not in that format